Featrix/opensource/src/python/docs/index.rst

 What can Featrix do?
 --------------------
-We have big goals for Featrix, including:

-1. Speed and ease of development.
-2. Flexible enough for power uses under the hood, but a set of easy to use APIs and tools that are simple enough for novice organizations to get started with ML right away.
-3. Enable a variety of downstream workloads with the Featrix data representations.
+We have big goals for Featrix: we want to make working with Featrix the easiest AI system to build the best models with no configuration by developers without ML-specific skills, and we also want to provide enough power and knobs for experts who feels they need to tune things just right for their situation.

 We believe vector-based computing is the future and everything we do in Featrix is powered by vector-based embeddings that represent the original data.
+We are building out exploratory data and specific applications

 Data Linking